 When a person breathes in the conidia (spores) of Histoplasma capsulatum, the lungs' defense mechanisms attempt to neutralize them.
 Not all the conidia are neutralized.
 The ones that avoid the defense start an infection.
 The symptoms of the infection appear within 5 to 18 days after exposure, most commonly in 10 days.

-There are five different forms of infection, as follows:
+There are different forms of lung infection, with five forms being as follows:

 The absolute number of cases of histoplasmosis in Canada at this time is not known.
 In the St. Lawrence River Valley, where the infection may occur frequently, 20-30 percent of the population test positive.
 It is estimated that over 50 million people have been infected in North America with about 500,000 persons testing positive each year.